Mshuning/DNSC6290-Home-Mortgage-Disclosure-Act-Analysis-Project/README.md

 ## Ethical Considerations
 * **Describe potential negative impacts of using your model**
-  * **Math or software problems**: Due to compatibility issues between `h2o` and `xgboost`, the [stolen decision tree model](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) generated had unusual big values, causing [adversial examples](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) full of missing values.
+  * **Math or software problems**: Due to compatibility issues between `h2o` and `xgboost`, the [stolen decision tree model](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) generated had unusual big numbers, causing [adversial examples](https://github.com/Mshuning/DNSC6290/blob/main/Assignment%204/assignment_4_2.ipynb) full of missing values.
   * **Real-world risks: who, what, when or how**: The adverse impact ratio of Black-to-White, although > 0.8, is relatively low (0.805).
 When using this model to predict high-priced mortgages, black people will be given results with lower quality compared to white people with similar conditions.
 * **Describe potential uncertainties relating to the impacts of using your model**
   * **Math or software problems**: With different versions of software, some codes may need to be changed, especially for `xgboost`.